DevRuto/globalapi-doc/docs/nav.guides/map-approval.md

 4. _Intended for experienced players only.
 Starts really requiring strafes and 'basic' tech._
 5. _Experienced players may get stuck.
 Requires decent knowledge of advanced techniques._
 6. _Challenge maps requiring well-executed tech, high quality strafes and/or everything else throughout._
+7. _Requires near flawless execution and technical precision throughout, employs any and all advanced techniques._

 Let us know in the [Feedback tag](https://forum.gokz.org/t/fb) or in the [CSGO KZ Discord](https://discord.gg/csgokz) of any issues, concerns or questions.